camshaft/bolero/cargo-bolero/README.md

 OPTIONS:
-        --features <features>                    Space-separated list of features to activate -f, --fuzzer <fuzzer>                        Run the test with a specific fuzzer [default: libfuzzer] -j, --jobs <jobs>                            Number of parallel jobs --manifest-path <manifest-path>          Path to Cargo.toml
+        --features <features>                    Space-separated list of features to activate -e, --engine <engine>                        Run the test with a specific engine [default: libfuzzer] -j, --jobs <jobs>                            Number of parallel jobs --manifest-path <manifest-path>          Path to Cargo.toml
-    -l, --max-input-length <max-input-length>    Limit the size of inputs to a specific length -p, --package <package>                      Package to run tests for -r, --runs <runs>                            Run the fuzzer for a specified number of runs -s, --sanitizer <sanitizer>...
-Build with the sanitizer enabled -S, --seed <seed>                            Run the fuzzer with an initial seed --target <target>                        Build for the target triple --target_dir <target-dir>                Directory for all generated artifacts -T, --time <time>                            Run the fuzzer for a specified number of seconds --toolchain <toolchain>                  Use a rustup toolchain to execute cargo build
+    -l, --max-input-length <max-input-length>    Limit the size of inputs to a specific length -p, --package <package>                      Package to run tests for -r, --runs <runs>                            Run the engine for a specified number of runs -s, --sanitizer <sanitizer>...
+Build with the sanitizer enabled -S, --seed <seed>                            Run the engine with an initial seed --target <target>                        Build for the target triple --target_dir <target-dir>                Directory for all generated artifacts -T, --time <time>                            Run the engine for a specified number of seconds --toolchain <toolchain>                  Use a rustup toolchain to execute cargo build

 ARGS: